 The Application Process

-Synthetic silk are typically the more expensive lashes you can buy, since they are more flexible and cause less breakage to the natural lash than synthetic faux-mink.
-The lashes come in many different sizes, from 6mm-18mm, with different curl options.
+Synthetic silk is typically the more expensive lashes you can buy since they are more flexible and cause less breakage to the natural lash than synthetic faux mink.
+The lashes come in many different sizes, from six millimeters to 18 millimeters, with different curl options.
 For example, you can get a “D” curl lash, where the tip sits closer to the brow.
 Or you can get a “C” curl, which is slightly less curly but still offers a dramatic effect.

-The effect you get from eyelash extensions can’t really be achieved through adhesive false lash strips.
+The effect you get from eyelash extensions can not really be achieved through adhesive false lash strips.
 With false lashes, “the lash strands are placed directly on the strip, making it impossible to add dimension, depth or layers to your lashes the way natural lashes grow,” explains Richardson.
-The one benefit false lashes have over eyelash extensions are that they can be applied and removed easily without help from a professional.
+The one benefit false lashes have over eyelash extensions is that they can be applied and removed easily without help from a professional.